felixphool/felixphool/README.md

 ---

-🌱 I have experience in Full Stack Development, Database Management and Software Development.
+🌱 I have experience in Regression Engineering, Database Management and Software Development.
 Recently, I have gained some experience in Cloud Technologies with platforms like AWS and GCP as well.

 ⚡ Fun fact: As a part of Android Jams, I crafted a community app in Kotlin and Firebase, that got selected and recognized nationally as #6 application by Google Inc [Link](https://youtu.be/Ha0aX8QSXnc) Check at Timestamp 02:00